ferritinman/aws-bootcamp-cruddur-2023/journal/week3.md

 ### Implement Custom Signup Page

-No issues with this task as I was following the video.
+No issues with this task as I was following along with the video.

 ### Implement Custom Confirmation Page

-No issues with this task as I was following the video.
+No issues with this task as I was following along with the video.

 ### Implement Custom Recovery Page

-No issues with this task as I was following the video.
+No issues with this task as I was following along with the video.

 ### Implement backend Flask with JWT (video not on watch list)

-No issues with this task as I was following the video.
+This gave me a good start on understanding some of the magic JWT token stuff at work.
+It really helped pulling that code out of the library.
+My code could be cleaned up a bit.
+I deviated a little bit but the code does work.
+I'll have to look into Flask/Python best practices because it feels like I'm hacking code.

 ### Watch about different approaches to verifying JWTs

-I watched a video about varying levels of architecting the application with differing levels of coupling/decoupling the Flask application and JWT service.
+I watched the video about architecting the application with differing levels of coupling/decoupling the Flask application and JWT service.

-- Find some articles about side car design patterns

 I've been having trouble with running docker compose up with GitPod.
 Not exactly sure what is going on.